Non scholae, sed vitae. Not only for School, but for life we are learning.

 7. Many opportunities are offered to support local and global community groups.
 These activities include the ANZAC Day March and Dawn Service, Cleanup Australia Day, door knocking for the Red Shield Appeal.
 Students can donate blood to the Red Cross, or become active in raising awareness for the Cancer Council by contributing to the P&F Bulls ‘n’ Barrels or Relay for Life.
 Riding for the Disabled is a very rewarding regular weekend activity.

 8. Students participate in a range of celebrations each year.
 Some are student lead such as Socials, Harmony Day and the School Party to name just a few.
-Other celebrations include Foundation Day, Investiture, Gaia Festival and Speech Night.
+Other celebrations include Foundation Day, Investiture, and Speech Night.

 9. Due to the small classe sizes staff and students get to know each other.
 We celebrate each birthday with a personal birthday card.
 The students in each cohort become more than just classmates, they become sisters.

 10. Staff take an interest in student studies and their wellbeing.
 All staff are helpful and approachable.
 Our registered Health Nurse is there when students are not feeling well, or need to seek medical advice.
-The Director of Student Wellbeing can assist in providing strategies on dealing with stress or overcoming personal issues.

 10 things you’ll love about GIRLS GRAMMAR BOARDING